mnms/docs/docs/get-started.md

 ...
 ```

-Notice: In case of application in runtime, use 'sudo sysctl -p'
+Notice: In case of application in runtime, use `sudo sysctl -p`

-(2) Edit '/etc/security/limits.conf'
+(2) Edit `/etc/security/limits.conf`

 ``` bash
 ...